 The filtration system is more effective and capable of filtering large amounts of dust and allergens.
 Harmful particles are captured and vented.

-Central vacuums systems remove dry substances, such as plaster dust, spilled flour, laser printer toner, metal knockout slugs, wire clippings, and slivers of broken glass.
-Systems without filters remove the widest range of materials, while systems wet vacuum interceptors separate liquids.
+Central vacuum systems remove dry substances, such as plaster dust, spilled flour, laser printer toner, metal knockout slugs, wire clippings, and slivers of broken glass.
+Systems without filters remove the widest range of materials, while systems with wet vacuum interceptors separate liquids.
 Any toxic materials, such as asbestos, should be removed by specialized equipment and not the central vacuum system.

 Central vacuum systems are very quiet because the motor is remotely located, which is a benefit to the operator and others in the area.